AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 ## POST projects migrate

 Use this endpoint to migrate components from Adobe Analytics to Customer Journey Analytics for a specific project.
+You will need the [Analytics Project ID](https://experienceleague.adobe.com/en/docs/analytics/analyze/analysis-workspace/build-workspace-project/freeform-overview) to make this call.

 `POST https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/projects/{projectId}/migrate`